Best Time to Go to Aruba: When is Hurricane Season?

 Aruba's average high temperature during the day reaches the 80s most months of the year and often into the 90s during the summer.

 But water temperatures can become a bit cool in the winter months of January and February.
 (My family found this out during a visit in February when few people went into the water.
 I found the water too cool for swimming in the mornings and tolerable in the afternoons.)

-Go then if you want to get away from northern winters, but know that the water is often uncomfortable for lengthy swims in the water.
-The odds of good weather are high.
-But the weather is less than ideal during this time of year.
+Go then if you want to get away from northern winters, but know that the water is not as warm as later in the year.
+The risk of rain is very low.

-The rain chart below shows the number of rain days and total rainfall by inches.
+The rain chart below shows the number of rain days (in blue) and total rainfall by inches (in orange).
 It reveals that there is slightly more rainfall in October through December.
-That means the best months to go are March through September.
+That means the best months to go for warm temperatures and low risk of rain are March through September.

 Average Rainfall by Month

 Rain is not normally a factor in Aruba because the island is arid and averages only 16 inches a year.
 Rainfall reaches more than three inches in October through December, but the totals are still low compared to the rest of the Caribbean.